Using the proper serving sizes is a crucial part of eating healthier. Get some easy tips to find and measure serving size!

 Using a food label is reasonably straightforward, but it gets more challenging when you start eating more healthy foods because you usually buy them fresh.
 Fresh fruits & vegetables may not always come with a food label, and you’ll need to look them up.

-Steps to Find and Measure Serving Size
+How to Calculate Serving Size